751 Sheridan St., Hollywood, FL 33019

 Wi-Fi is available in the Mangrove Hall.

 When the Anne Kolb Nature Center opened on February 10, 1996, it was the culmination of a lengthy process that involved many years of planning and development.
-Today, the nature center complex is a 1,501-acre coastal mangrove wetland that's home to a wide variety of plants and animals, including some threatened and endangered species.
-Five extensive boat trails offer access to this wilderness area for sightseeing and fishing (no boats that use fossil fuels are allowed).
+Today, the nature center complex is a 1,500-acre coastal mangrove wetland that's home to a wide variety of plants and animals, including some threatened and endangered species.
+Three extensive paddling trails offer access to this wilderness area for sightseeing and fishing.
+Fossil fuel boats are not permitted in the open waters and on the paddling trails of West Lake.
 Trail maps are available at the visitor center.
 The nature center is part of the Great Florida Birding and Wildlife Trail.

 A highlight of the exhibit hall is the 3,500-gallon saltwater aquarium.
 Join staff every Saturday and Sunday at 2 p.m. for "Aquarium: Behind the Scenes," a free 30-minute program for all ages about the inhabitants of the aquarium, which you can observe feeding.
 Exhibit hall admission is $2 per person.